mingyan08/mingyan08.github.io/_pages/about.md

 <h2 style="color:red;">Openning</h2>
-I am recruiting PhD students, Postodocs, and Visiting Students.
+I am recruiting PhD students, Postodocs, and Visiting Students at The Chinese University of Hong Kong, Shenzhen.
 If you are interested, please email me.